 Understand how your hair is structured.
-Afro hair strands are more flat than round, like curling ribbon.
+Afro natural hair strands are more flat than round, appearing like curling ribbon.
 The flatter and finer the hair strand, the more delicate the hair and the tighter the pattern.
-This flatness is what gives your hair texture and spring (and shrinkage).
-The flatness and fineness also makes afro hair prone to breakage, especially if the strand loops back onto itself, creating a weak spot along the strand.
+This flatness is what gives your hair coils, bends, texture and spring (and shrinkage).
+The flatness and fineness also makes afro natural hair prone to breakage, especially if the strand loops back onto itself, creating a weak spot along the strand.
 This is why it is important to pay attention to your hair’s elasticity, which can be an indicator of your hair’s hydration level.

 Now, work out WHY your hair is dry and fix it.
 Common reasons for dry hair are:-

 - Your diet and water intake.
 Your body is not hydrated enough.
 Hydrating your body hydrates your hair.
 Are you drinking enough water?
 At least 5 glasses a day?
 If not, start today.
 Be sure to incorporate fresh vegetables and fruits into your diet, which are rich in water and soluble minerals and vitamins.
 All the goodness goes to your hair and skin.
 Oh and reduce your salt intake.

 - Your water quality.
 If you are on municipal water and shampoo your hair using water right out of the faucet / tap without filtration, chances are it is having a negative impact on your hair.
 It may be treated with chlorine, fluoride, softeners, be coming through old pipes – there are many things in water that can build up and dry out your hair such as calcium, iron and copper just to name a few.
 The solution is to use a water filter that filters out most of these chemicals and minerals, or use rainwater (not a solution for everyone).
 If you suspect you have this kind of buildup, use a clarifying shampoo once to remove the buildup.
 Then treat yourself to a deep condition.